danclarke/WorkingStargateMk2/Readme.md

 Contained within is code for [Glitch's Working Stargate Mk2](https://www.thingiverse.com/thing:1603423).
 This code is specifically for the ESP32, but could work with other Arduino-compatible platforms.
 You'll need [VS Micro](http://www.visualmicro.com/) to compile the code as-is, but it should be possible to compile within the Arudino IDE... in theory at least.

 ## Requirements
-- ESP32 board in Uno form factor, I used a Wemos R32
+- ESP32 board in Uno form factor with buck converter, I used a Wemos R32
 - [Adafruit Motor Shield v2](https://www.adafruit.com/product/1438)
 - [Adafruit Music Maker Shield](https://www.adafruit.com/product/1788)
  - [Custom PCB](https://easyeda.com/boogleoogle/Stargate-Control), or alternatively wire up yourself using stripboard and the like